department-of-veterans-affairs/vets-website/content/pages/healthcare/health-conditions/conditions-related-to-service-era/operation-enduring-freedom.md

 - **If you have embedded fragments,** ask about getting an exam through the Toxic Embedded Fragment Surveillance Center.
 [Download our Toxic Embedded Fragments fact sheet](http://www.publichealth.va.gov/docs/exposures/TEFSC-veterans-fact-sheet.pdf).

 - **If you think you had contact with depleted uranium,** ask about getting screened through the Depleted Uranium Follow-up Program.
-[Learn more about the program](http://www.publichealth.va.gov/exposures/depleted_uranium/followup_program.asp).
+[Learn more about the Depleted Uranium Follow-up Program](http://www.publichealth.va.gov/exposures/depleted_uranium/followup_program.asp).

 </li>